sithmel/sistema/README.md

 ## Parameters

-A dependency can take parameters, these are expressed as strings:
+A dependency can take parameters, these are expressed as strings (or Symbol):

 ```js
 const userQuery = new Dependency()